-As dining in within restaurants and cafes in Singapore are not allowed during the “Circuit Breaker” period, several F&B are finding it hard to sustain businesses.
+As dining in within restaurants and cafes in Singapore are not allowed during the “Circuit Breaker” and “Phase 1” periods, several F&B are finding it hard to sustain businesses.

 Even as they have turned to takeaway and delivery modes of operation, that may not be enough.